pthom/hello_imgui/src/hello_imgui/hello_imgui_api.md

    should initially be placed
 * `GuiFunction`: _VoidFunction_.
 Any function that will render this window's Gui.
 * `isVisible`: _bool, default=true_.
 Flag that indicates whether this window is visible or not.
+* `saveIsVisible`: _bool, default=true_.
+Flag that indicates whether the window visibility should be saved in settings or not.
 * `canBeClosed`: _bool, default=true_.
 Flag that indicates whether the user can close this window.
 * `callBeginEnd`: _bool, default=true_.
 Flag that indicates whether ImGui::Begin and ImGui::End
    calls should be added automatically (with the given "label").
 Set to false if you want to call